 Anyway, I hope you all got what you wanted or, better still, made sure that people without got what they needed.
 On that note, after having plugged BBC One’s A Christmas Carol in my previous blog, I watched the final episode and was struck by the following passage.
 Scrooge is approached by a man in the street raising money for the poor,

-“At this festive season of the year, Mr. Scrooge,” said one of the gentlemen, taking up a pen, “it is more than usually desirable that we should make some slight provision for the Poor and destitute, who suffer greatly at the present time.
+Although Scrooge’s suggestion of prison as an alternative to charity is worthy of a blog in itself, it is the treadmill that is of particular interest here – not least because of the frightening amount of weight I have put on from Christmas excess.“At this festive season of the year, Mr. Scrooge,” said one of the gentlemen, taking up a pen, “it is more than usually desirable that we should make some slight provision for the Poor and destitute, who suffer greatly at the present time.
 Many thousands are in want of common necessaries; hundreds of thousands are in want of common comforts, sir.”

 “Are there no prisons?” asked Scrooge.